Chongliang-Utopia/Animator/README.md

 - **Data Managing Part**

     - **IModel**: This interface represents the operations that can be called on the model.
-It predefines methods to get a deep copy of all the shapes and a deep copy of the animations in sorted order by starting time.
+It predefines methods to get a deep copy of all the shapes and a deep copy of the animations in sorted order by starting time or at a given time.
     It also defines methods to add a shape, delete a shape and add an animation.

     - **ModelImpl**: This class implements the IModel interface and represents the concrete model of the animator.
     *Internally*, it stores all the shapes in a Map, and uses the name of the shape as the key to enforce fast look up.
     It has stores all the animations in a Map, using the start time of the animation as the key since the order of the animation matters.
     *Externally*, it allows to get a deep copy of all the shapes and a deep copy of the animations sorted by starting time.
 It also include methods to add a shape, delete a shape and add an animation.
+Additionally, it offers a method to get a copy of all the invisible shapes at a given time and a method to get a copy of all the animation which start before a given time.

 - **Animations**